MAhjabeen96/Power-BI/README.md

 The Sales Superstore Dashboard project aims to analyze and visualize the sales performance of a USA company using the Sales Superstore dataset of two years using Power BI.
 This dynamic dashboard uncovers actionable insights in sales trends, customer behavior, product performance, geography, orders, shipping, and profitability, empowering businesses to optimize sales, improve customer management, and drive growth.
 ## Objective
-- To contribute to the success of business by utilizing data analysis techniques,specifically focusiing on time series analysis, to provide valuable insights and accuaret sales forecasting.
+- To contribute to the success of business by utilizing data analysis techniques,specifically focusing on time series analysis, to provide valuable insights and accuaret sales forecasting.

 ## Data Description